Albert, Count of Nassau-Weilburg: Life

-Albert was the only son of Philip III of Nassau-Weilburg and his second wife Anna of Mansfield.
+Albert was the only son of Philip III of Nassau-Weilburg and his second wife, Countess Anna of Mansfeld.
 His mother died in childbirth.

 On 16 June 1559, Albert married Anna of Nassau-Dillenburg, a daughter of Count William "the Rich" of Nassau-Siegen and sister of William I of Orange.
 In the same year, on 4 October 1559, his father, Philip III died.
 Albert inherited part of the county of Nassau-Weilburg jointly with his younger half-brother, Philip IV.
 Albert initially ruled jointly with Philip IV.
 They had inherited a high debt, which hampered their ability to rule.
 They were however, able to slowly improve their financial position.

 On 15 May 1561, the brothers split their territory for the first time.
 Albert was given Schloss Weilburg and the district of Weilburg, Philip received castle and district of Neuweilnau.
 The largest part of the territory and their father's debts, however, remained the common property.
 Albert moved into the new Schloss Weilburg, which he continued to expand.
 In 1571, they split the rest of the territory.
 Apart from Weilburg, Albert received Gleiberg, Cleen, Wehen and Burgschwalbach.
 Albert and Philip concluded several treaties with Hesse, in which they gradually divided their shared possessions.

 Albert was a member of the Wetterau Association of Imperial Counts.
 He often travelled to the Imperial Diet and to the Emperor Maximilian II as a representative of the Wetterau Association, to discuss freedom of religion for the Calvinist princes.
 From 1583 to 1588, Albert fought in the Cologne War on the side of the Wetterau Association.

 When Count John III of Nassau-Saarbrücken died in 1574 without a male heir, the Counties of Saarbrücken, Saarwerden and Ottweiler passed to Albert and Philip.
 They divided them: Philip received Saarbrücken and Saarland; Albert received Ottweiler, the districts of Homburg and Kirchheim and the Lordships of Lahr and Mahlberg in the Black Forest.
 Albert built a new castle in Ottweiler, which became his residence.
 As the eldest member of the Walram line of the House of Nassau, Albert took up guardianship of John Louis of Nassau-Wiesbaden.
 As head of the house, he set guidelines for foreign policy.

 The Saarbrücken inheritance was contested by various sides.
 Duke Charles of Lorraine claimed the county of Saarwerden.
 Albert, however, prevailed before the Reichskammergericht.
 Elector Palatine Frederick III also claimed some of the Nassau territories; Albert was able to settle this issue out of court.
 Albert and Frederick concluded several treaties, in which the exact rights and boundaries of the various territories were defined.
 After Frederick III died in 1576, Albert was the executor of his last will and testament.

 In 1579, Albert extended his influence in Rhenish Hesse by purchasing a share of Jugenheim.

 Albert died on 11 November 1593 at his castle in Ottweiler.
 After his death, his three sons jointly ruled his territory.
 However, two of them died shortly after their father so that the surviving son of Louis II ruled alone from 1602 onwards.